Login

 Alpha Omega

-Very old sign used in second century, first and last letter of alphabet (Greek), beginning and end of life.
+A significant emblem from the second century, it represents the first and last letters of the Greek alphabet, denoting the beginning and end of life.

 Anchor